dgageot/dockercon16/README.md

 # 3 Run the application on a shared swarm

+We're going to the clouds, with this setup, we're going to send all your containers to a swarm on multiple nodes.
+We have alerady setup the swarm cluster for you before the talk.
+You need to tell your docker client to talk to the swarm docker daemon rather than your local docker daemon.
+To achieve this, you need to copy a couple of certificated, which are located on a couple of USB keys we pass along, and follow the instructions below :

 1. Copy the provided certificates from the USB key.
 2. Point your docker client to the proper machine using docker-machine `eval $(docker-machine env lab-docker)`